Facebook iconHow CSS Properties Affect Website Performance - F22 Labs

 1. Filter Overuse

-The most common mistake is applying heavy filters like blur() within loops or to multiple elements simultaneously.
+A common mistake is applying heavy filters like blur() across multiple elements or inside frequently-updated UI states.
+When filters are applied repeatedly or at scale, rendering cost multiplies quickly and becomes visible as lag during scroll and interaction.
 Our case study showed how this seemingly innocent choice can lead to significant performance degradation.

 2. Shadow Complexity